 - Acquisition of new technologies by Salesforce

-For the purposes of this article I’m focusing primarily on the first item, for the others we cope with these as part of our regular product release planning.
+For this article about the Salesforce releases schedule, I’m focusing primarily on the first item, for the others, we cope with these as part of our regular product release planning.

 Now let me share with you when we start testing Salesforce releases, as Michael Caine said…